auth0/auth0-PHP/README.md

 [![License](https://poser.pugx.org/auth0/auth0-php/license)](https://packagist.org/packages/auth0/auth0-php)
 [![Total Downloads](https://poser.pugx.org/auth0/auth0-php/downloads)](https://packagist.org/packages/auth0/auth0-php)

-The Auth0 PHP SDK was created to provide straight-forward and tested methods for accessing Authentication and Management API endpoints.
-This README provides the basics for getting started along with a few simple examples of how to use the SDK.
+The Auth0 PHP SDK provides straight-forward and tested methods for accessing Authentication and Management API endpoints.
+This README describes how to get started and provides simple examples of how to use the SDK.

-For a more detailed guide on how to install this in an existing project or to download a pre-configured seed project:
+For more details about how to install this SDK into an existing project or how to download a preconfigured seed project, see:

 * [Basic PHP application quickstart](https://auth0.com/docs/quickstart/webapp/php/)
 * [PHP API quickstart](https://auth0.com/docs/quickstart/backend/php/)